department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/product-info/21a-digital-accreditation-product-outline.md

 ### Objective

-Build a secure, web-based self-service Accreditation portal on VA.gov that allows individuals to apply to become accredited as Claims Agents or Attorneys, and pass this data securely to VA OGC for processing.
+Build a secure, web-based self-service Accreditation application (21a) on VA.gov that allows individuals to apply to become accredited as Claims Agents or Attorneys, and pass this data securely to VA OGC for processing.

 What’s in scope:
 * Implement functionality for Accreditation portal visitors to create an account or login.